-Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin are encouraged to avoid this food since it increases the vitamin K concentration in the blood, which is what the drugs are often attempting to lower.
-This may advertently raise the effective-dose of the drug.
+Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin are encouraged to avoid this food since it increases the vitamin-K concentration in the blood, which is what the drugs are often attempting to lower.
+This may advertently raise the effective dose of the drug.

 Mustard greens may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.

-(Medical disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
+(Medical Disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 ≻≻-Back to Vegetables from Mustard greens nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-1. Refer Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens in new window).
+Refer Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens in new window).